 Walkthrough: Migrating a VM

-The client will issue a command to migrate the VM and it will be dispatched
+The command to migrate the VM is dispatched

 by the autogenerated dispatch_call